biagiola/airbnb-react-solana/README.md

 This is a decentralized Airbnb clone built using **Next.js** for the frontend and **Solana blockchain** for the backend.
 The project combines modern web development with blockchain technology to create a trustless, decentralized accommodation booking platform.

 **Note**: This project is in active development.
-The blockchain integration is experimental and should not be used for production deployments without thorough testing and security audits.
+The blockchain integration is experimental and was deployed for devnet usage.
+The frontend needs to be run on localhost.

 **Current Status**:
 - Host and Guest accounts are created from the test files